Solving Nonlinear Absolute Value Equations: Description of the numerical method

-\begin{remark} As already mentioned, assertion~(i) ({\L}ojasiewicz inequality at infinity) holds true whenever the function $\psi$ is semialgebraic (or more generally, definable in a polynomially bounded o-minimal structure).
-This already provides a broad assembly of examples of functions satisfying~(i), together with straightforward criteria to detect easily whether the property holds, based on certificates of semialgebricity or o-minimality (see \cite[Theorem~1.13]{Coste2000} \textit{e.g.}).
-This being said, let us draw reader's attention to the fact that besides what is asserted in \cite[Proposition~2.7]{DG2005}, the assumption of \textit{polynomial boundedness} is essential for the validity of~(i).
+\begin{remark} Let us draw the reader's attention to the fact that besides what is asserted in \cite[Proposition~2.7]{DG2005}, the assumption of \textit{polynomial boundedness} is essential for the validity of~(i).
 Indeed, as shown in \cite[Remark~8]{Loi2016}, the convex function $\psi(x)=\left( \log(1+x)\right)^{-1}$ is definable in the $\log$-$\exp$ o-minimal structure but fails to satisfy~(i). \end{remark}